35 Medical Trivia Questions Only Geniuses Will Get Right

 D. Scar tissues

 Catecholamines are hormones that are made by the adrenal glands when a person is under physical or emotional stress.
 They include dopamine, norepinephrine and epinephrine (also known as adrenaline).
 Doctors can measure for them with a blood or urine test, and higher-than-normal levels can indicate anxiety or a tumour.
-Here are 14 things only people with anxiety will understand.

 Also known as “pins and needles,” paresthesia is a tingling, pricking or numb sensation that usually arises in the arms, legs, hands or feet.
 Long-lasting paresthesia could be a sign of many different underlying conditions, including multiple sclerosis, carpal tunnel syndrome, diabetes or sciatica.
-Don’t miss these six common symptoms that could indicate a serious problem.

 A. A micronutrient found in dairy products that helps build muscle mass